testingisdocumenting/znai/td-documentation-cli/documentation/snippets/api-parameters.md

 # Inlined CSV

-When you are not able to automatically extract api parameters definition you can use `api-parameters` fence plugin to manually document them.
+When you are not able to automatically extract an API parameters definition you can use the `api-parameters` fence plugin to manually document them.

     ```api-parameters
     firstName, String, description with *markdown* support